BA(Hons), DipEd, MLitSt, MEd, ASDA, FACE, FACELQ, FIMIL, GAICD

 Head of Primary

-Angela Drysdale has held two formal leadership positions, however, her leadership journey started in the classroom, over 30 years ago, where she demonstrated leadership in collaborative planning, presenting to the wider educational community at conferences and seminars, and sitting on various committees.
+Angela has held two formal leadership positions, however, her leadership journey started in the classroom, over 30 years ago, where she demonstrated leadership in collaborative planning, presenting to the wider educational community at conferences and seminars, and as a member of various committees.
 She is the longest standing committee member of the Educating Young Children journal editorial committee.
 She has two held two leadership positions, Head of Infants School at John Paul College, and in 2003 was appointed to Head of Primary at St Margaret’s.
-Angela is in the final stage of completing her Masters by Research.
-Her research focus is on the teaching of Proportional Reasoning in Early Childhood.
-She is passionate about primary education with a deep interest in early childhood education as it lays the foundation for future learning, hence the reason for her research focusing on this stage of learning.
+Angela holds a Master of Education (Research).
+Her research focus was on the teaching of Proportional Reasoning in Early Childhood.
+Angela is passionate about primary education with a deep interest in early childhood education as it lays the foundation for future learning.

 Head of Boarding